StephenRicher/AssociationAnalysis/README.md

 * Hardy-Weinberg equilibrium (HWE)

 ### filter()
 The `filter()` workflow conduct typical QC filtering.
-All filtering statistics, including an [aggregated report]('./results/summary/filter-summary.csv'), are written to the [output directory]('./results/summary/')
+All filtering statistics, including an [aggregated report](./results/summary/filter-summary.csv), are written to the [./results/summary/](./results/summary/)

 * Filter SNPs with high missingness
 * Filter individuals with high missingness